Criminal Injuries Compensation Authority Claims in Leicester

 If you have been the innocent victim of a violent crime, you will be owed compensation.
 Regardless of whether or not the offender has been caught or convicted, we could help you on your path towards compensation today.

-Our Leicester-based lawyers are specialists in criminal injury claims and are highly experienced in handling cases of this sort, treating every claim with great care and understanding.
-We know that reliving the offence you have been the victim of can be difficult, but we know how to support your emotional and practical needs on the path to winning you the maximum amount of compensation for your circumstance, on a no win, no fee* basis.
+Our Leicester-based lawyers** are specialists in criminal injury claims and are highly experienced in handling cases of this sort, treating every claim with great care and understanding.
+We know that reliving the offence you have been the victim of can be difficult.
+But we know how to support your emotional and practical needs on the path to winning you the maximum amount of compensation for your circumstance, on a no win, no fee* basis.

 Claiming For A Criminal Injury in Leicester

-The law surrounding criminal injuries can be highly complex, and that’s why it’s important that you are represented by a lawyer who is dedicated to winning you a robust compensation package.
+The law surrounding criminal injuries can be highly complex, and that’s why it’s a good idea to seek the guidance of a lawyer, who is dedicated to winning you a robust compensation package.
 It is normal to feel emotionally weak after being the victim of a criminal offence, so we treat your case with great empathy and care.
 We understand this emotional turmoil and make sure to take it into account when coming to your final compensation settlement.

 There are three general levels of violence related crime surrounding assault in the UK.
-The first of which is ‘common assault’ – this is where little harm has been caused but the offence is still actionable.
+The first of which is ‘common assault’ – this is where little harm has been caused, but the offence is still actionable.
 Second to this is bodily harm.
-This is where an offence has resulted in, as the label suggests, bodily harm.
+This is where an offence has resulted in, as the label suggests, a personal injury.

 The most severe category is GBH, or grievous bodily harm, which can see the victim walk away with a large sum of compensation.
 Compensation varies significantly for criminal injuries, depending predominantly on severity.
 Claimants can receive anything between £1,000 and £500,000.